Lille: Environment

-Lille is noted for its air pollution, with a 2018 study attributing 1,700 deaths per year in the agglomeration of Lille to pollution.
+Lille is noted for its air pollution., with a 2018 study attributing 1,700 deaths per year in the agglomeration of Lille to pollution.
 In 2018, Lille held France's record pollution peaks.

 Population

 The population data in the table and graph to the left below refer to the commune of Lille proper in its borders since 2000, i.e. a municipal territory of 35 km².
 This includes the former communes annexed by the commune of Lille: Esquermes, Fives, Moulins-Lille, and Wazemmes in 1858, Hellemmes-Lille in 1977, and Lomme in 2000.

-The Lille metropolitan area (table to the right below), which is much larger than the small commune of Lille proper, covers a territory of 1666 km2 (French part of the metropolitan area only) and had a population of 1,515,061 in 2020 (Jan. census).
+The Lille metropolitan area (table to the right below), which is much larger than the small commune of Lille proper, covers a territory of 1666 km2 (French part of the metropolitan area only) and had a population of 1,528,848 in 2022.